nkasimer/Chicago-transit-trackers/readme.txt

 My intent is to help people who want to use those APIs by giving a starting point for code that pulls the APIs and turns them into useful output.

 Traintracker pulls the CTA L API and turns it into a human-readable departure list given station IDs.
 Bustracker does the same for the CTA and PACE bus APIs.
 Pulling the PACE bus tracking data is non-obvious and not documented, so that pull may be useful even without the human-readable bit.
-The input required for PACE is a bit more involved than what's needed for the CTA API.
 Divvyinfo pulls data on Divvy bikeshare, both nearby stations and nearby dockless bikes, for a given location.
 Transfercalculator calculates transfers between CTA routes (train or bus) to output machine-readable data on a departure + departures that connect with that departure, and then turns that into human readable output.